How to Convert Date to Quarter and Year in Excel

 🔎 How Does the Formula Work?

-Read More: How to Convert Date to Julian Date in Excel (3 Easy Ways)
+Read More: Convert Date to Day of Week in Excel

 2. Converting Date to Quarter and Year in Excel by Applying INT Function